ivop/frida/README.md

 ##### Runs on:
 * Linux, debian 11.6 bullseye (stable), and equivalents
 * Windows 10, and above
-* macOS 10.15.7 Catalina, and above
+* macOS Catalina 10.15.7, and above

 ##### Supported CPUs:
 * NMOS 6502